Fermi arc criterion for surface Majorana modes in superconducting time-reversal symmetric Weyl semimetals: Abstract

 \section{Abstract}

-In recent years, many clever realizations of Majorana fermions in condensed matter have been predicted -- and some largely verified -- by exploiting the interplay between superconductivity and band topology in metals and insulators.
+Many clever routes to Majorana fermions have been discovered by exploiting the interplay between superconductivity and band topology in metals and insulators.
 However, realizations in semimetals remain less explored.
-We ask, ``under what conditions do superconductor vortices in time-reversal symmetric Weyl semimetals -- three-dimensional band semimetals with only time-reversal symmetry -- trap Majorana fermions on the surface?''
+We ask, ``under what conditions do superconductor vortices in time-reversal symmetric Weyl semimetals -- three-dimensional semimetals with only time-reversal symmetry -- trap Majorana fermions on the surface?''
 If each constant-$k_{z}$ plane, where $z$ is the vortex axis, contains equal numbers of Weyl nodes of each chirality, we predict a generically gapped vortex and derive a topological invariant $\nu=\pm1$ in terms of the Fermi arc structure that signals the presence or absence of surface Majorana fermions.
 In contrast, if certain constant-$k_{z}$ planes contain a net chirality of Weyl nodes, the vortex is gapless.
-We analytically calculate $\nu$ within a perturbative scheme and provide numerical support with an orthorhombic lattice model.
-Using our criteria, we predict phase transitions between trivial, critical and topological vortices by simply tilting the vortex, and propose Li(Fe$_{0.91}$Co$_{0.09}$)As and Fe$_{1+y}$Se$_{0.45}$Te$_{0.55}$ with broken inversion symmetry as candidates for realizing our proposals.
+We analytically calculate $\nu$ within a perturbative scheme and provide numerical support with a lattice model.
+The criteria survive the presence of other bulk and surface bands and yield phase transitions between trivial, gapless and topological vortices upon tilting the vortex.
+We propose Li(Fe$_{0.91}$Co$_{0.09}$)As and Fe$_{1+y}$Se$_{0.45}$Te$_{0.55}$ with broken inversion symmetry as candidates for realizing our proposals.